-The City Council Meeting will be an exclusively virtual meeting.
 The agenda materials may be viewed online at www.brisbaneca.org at least 24 hours prior to a Special Meeting, and at least 72 hours prior to a Regular Meeting.

 Remote Public Comments:

 Meeting participants are encouraged to submit public comments in writing in advance of the meeting.
 Aside from commenting while in the Zoom webinar the following email and text line will be also monitored during the meeting and public comments received will be noted for the record during Oral Communications 1 and 2 or during an Item.